Trung0246/Shmup/README.md

 * Add new type of direction *same* that fire multiple direction at same time based on angle (may not useful)
 * Add *count* bulletGroup (may not possible)
 * Compress *extend* function to one (may not possible)
+* Add shortcut function to reduce letter need to type to execute methods
 * Remove error handling